-UNITED STATES SECURITIES AND EXCHANGE COMMISSION
+UNITED STATES SECURITIES AND EXCHANGE COMMISSION Washington, D.C.

-Washington, D.C.
 20549

-Washington, D.C.
-20343

 Form 10-Q

-rk One)

-QUARTERLY REPORT PURSUANT TO 1934 SECTION 13 OR 15(d) OF THE SI ECURITIES EXCHANGE ACT OF

-For th e Quarterly Period Ended March 31, 2013

-or

-TRANSITION REPORT PURSUANT TO 1934 SECTION 13 OR 15(d) OF THE S ECURITIES EXCHANGE ACT OF

-For the tra nsition period from to

-Commission file number 1-15399

-CORPORATION OF A

-Delaware 36-4277050

-(State or other Jurisdiction of Incorporation or Organization) (IRS Employer Identification No.)

-1955 West Field Court

-Lake Forest, Illinois (Address of Principal Executive Offices) 60045 (Zip Code)

-• (847) 482-3000 egistrant's telephone number, including area code) (Zip Coue)

-Not Applicable rmer address and former fiscal year, if changed since last report)

-whether the Registrant (1) has filed all reports required to be filed by Sec is (or for such shorter period that the Registrant was required to file such ass.
-Yes \boxtimes No \square . , 934 to be submitted and posted put whether the Registrant has submitted electronically and posted on its corresuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the mit and post such files).
-Yes \boxtimes No \square 1 whether the registrant is a large accelerated filer, an accelerated filer, a no erated filer," "accelerated filer" and "smaller reporting company" in Rule See Large accelerated filer \boxtimes Accelerated filer Non-accelerated filer \square (Do not check if a smaller reporting company) Smaller reporting company Indicate by check mark whether the Registrant is a shell company (as defined in Rule 12b-2 of th e Exchange Act).
-Yes □ No ⊠ As of April 26, 2013, th e Registrant had outstanding 98,058,287 shares of common stock, par val ue \$0.01 per share. ·
+(Mark One) ▼ QUARTERLY REPORT PURSUANT TO S SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 . , For the Quarterly Period En ded March 31, 2013 or ☐ TRANSITION REPORT PURSUANT TO S ECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission file num PACKAGING CORPORA (Exact Name of Registrant as S pecified in its Charter) Delaware 36-4277050 (State or other Jurisdiction of (IRS Employer Incorporation or Organization) Identification No.) 1955 West Field Court 60045 Lake Forest, Illinois (Address of Principal Executive Offices) (Zip Code) (847) 482-30 (Registrant's telephone number Not Applica (Former name, former address and former fisc ral year, if changed since last report) Indicate by check mark whether the Registrant (1) has fit 15(d) of the Securities Exchange Act of 1934 during the preceded Registrant was required to file such reports), and (2) has been 90 days.
+Yes No eding 12 months (or for such shorter period that the Indicate by check mark whether the Registrant has submiste, if any, every Interactive Data File required to be submitted T (§ 232.405 of this chapter) during the preceding 12 months required to submit and post such files).
+Yes $\boxtimes$ No $\square$ ed and posted pursuant to Rule 405 of Regulation S- Indicate by check mark whether the registrant is a large accelerated filer, or a smaller reporting company.
+See the defilier" and "smaller reporting company" in Rule 12b-2 of the I initions of "large accelerated filer," "accelerated Large accelerated filer $\boxtimes$ Accelerated filer Non-accelerated filer ng company) Smaller reporting company Indicate by check mark whether the Registrant is a shell Act).
+Yes $\hfill \square$ No $\hfill \boxtimes$ company (as defined in Rule 12b-2 of the Exchange As of April 26, 2013, the Registrant had outstanding 98, 058,287 shares of common stock, par value \$0.01 per share.